ibm-cloud-docs/FileStorage/data-security.md

 ![Figure 1.
 Example of the lock icon that indicates that the volume is encrypted.](/images/encryptedstorage.png){: caption="Figure 1.
 Example of the lock icon that indicates that the volume is encrypted." caption-side="bottom"}

-Any non-encrypted storage that was provisioned before a data center upgrade is **not** automatically encrypted.
-If you own non-encrypted storage in an upgraded data center and you want to have it encrypted, you need to create a volume, and move your data.
+Any nonencrypted storage that was provisioned before a data center upgrade is **not** automatically encrypted.
+If you own nonencrypted storage in an upgraded data center and you want to have it encrypted, you need to create a volume, and move your data.
 For more information, see [File Storage Migration in Upgraded Data Centers](/docs/FileStorage?topic=FileStorage-migratestorage).
 {: important}

 ## Deleting {{site.data.keyword.filestorage_short}} instances